Matthew’s Talks at Bookbanks

 The experience of meeting an author will inspire and encourage readers.

-To date, over 3,000 books have been distributed to communities at current Bookbanks sites in Newington Green, North-East London, and Wymondham, South Norfolk.
+To date, over 4,000 books have been distributed to communities at Bookbanks sites in Newington Green and Hammersmith & Fulham in London, and at Wymondham and Norwich in Norfolk.

-Another Bookbanks site is opening at the Hammersmith & Fulham food bank in November 2024, and there is a second Norfolk site in the pipeline.
-Further nationwide expansion plans for 2025, will enable the charity to partner with more food banks and impact more communities throughout the UK.
+The charity has further nationwide expansion plans for 2025, which will enable it to partner with more food banks and reach more communities throughout the UK.

 100% of Bookbanks guests surveyed agreed with: “This bookbank has helped me to feel more positive about the future.”